-Dandadan is standing out as one of this year's great anime .
-With the renowned studio Science Saru (Devilman: Crybaby) ahead of production, the anime promises to bring a new audience.
-From ghosts to aliens, Dandadan mixes horror and comedy in a unique way.
+Dandadan is emerging as one of the biggest anime of the year.
+With the renowned studio Science Saru (Devilman: Crybaby) at the helm, the anime promises to attract a new audience.
+From ghosts to aliens, Dandadan uniquely blends horror and comedy.

 - Tsuma, Shougakusei ni Naru gets new promotional art